caramirezma/Glucose-metabolism-and-Ovulatory-Menstrual-Cycle/README.md

-The Main function Solving the ODE system is SOLVER_GynCycle_inputs.m It starts with the initial conditions for either non Fasting (Daily median Glucose) or fasting scenario The fasting/non fasting setting must be in agreement with the parameters used in the ODE: coupling_Glucose_E2P4_GynCycleinput.m
+The Main function Solving the ODE system is SOLVER_GynCycle_inputs.m It starts with the initial conditions for either non Fasting (Daily median Glucose) or fasting scenario for Beta, Insulin, Glucose and S_I.
+The fasting/non fasting setting must be in agreement with the parameters used in the ODE: coupling_Glucose_E2P4_GynCycleinput.m.

 If using the initial conditions for the Non-Fasting scenario in SOLVER_GynCycle_inputs.m, set inside coupling_Glucose_E2P4_GynCycleinput: lines 50 and 51